 Additionally, give yourself permission to embrace the new ones that come even as you learn from the past ones.

 Looking back, can you identify seasons that you hang onto and those that you let go of easily?
-What were the results?
-I’d love to hear about your experiences in the comments.
+What were the results and what lessons did you learn?
+I’d love to hear about your experiences in the Comments.

 This article is a tribute to my niece Claire Muthoni who passed away in a road accident on 20th February 2022, just a month shy of her 21st birthday.
 Losing Claire made me reflect again about going with the ebb and flow of life…and that’s how this article got polished up and published.
 Claire lived life fully and she had an amazing ability to connect with people of all ages and to flow with seasons of her life.
 She’s greatly loved and missed by family and friends.